Cardlytics, Inc. (CDLX) Investigation: Bronstein, Gewirtz & Grossman, LLC Encourages Investors To Seek Compensation For Alleged Wrongdoings

 Date

-NEW YORK, Aug.
-25, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Cardlytics, Inc. ("Cardlytics" or "the Company") (NASDAQ: CDLX ).
-Investors who purchased Cardlytics securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/CDLX .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
+27, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Cardlytics, Inc. (“Cardlytics” or“the Company”) (NASDAQ: CDLX).
+Investors who purchased Cardlytics securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/CDLX .

 Investigation Details